zhenrong1999/443-DFA-L1/README.md

 CPT 443 Assignment
 2021/2022
 Report Due: 27 May 2022 Program Demo: 28/29/30 May 2022

+eLearn:

-eLearn: i.
-Softcopy of Report – PDF, ii.
-Source Code of Program
+1. Softcopy of Report – PDF,
+2. Source Code of Program

 Write a well-structured, well-documented recognizer Deterministic Finite Automata (DFA) for the assigned language.
 The program must be based on a complete DFA for the language, but you can